 Thatch is a dead grass-root above and below ground.
 It hinders the water flow from reaching the roots and blocks the airflow.

 It may cause root rot.
-You can use dethatcher to remove the thatch when it grows more than 1 inches thick.
+You can use a dethatcher to remove the thatch when it grows more than 1 inch thick.